-- 1. Connect your dual gauge regulator to the 5 lb CO2 tank with a crescent wrench.
+- A) Secure a tall glass of beer as this can be a thirsty job.
+This will be the last time you have to pour from a can or a bottle.
+Beer on tap is moments away. - 1) Connect your dual gauge regulator to the 5 lb CO2 tank with a crescent wrench.
 Do not overtighten the regulator as you may split the built-in gasket if too much force is applied.
 The gauge that goes to 2000 lbs psi is your tank gauge and tells you how much gas is left in your tank.
 A normal 5 lb CO2 tank will hold from 600-1000 lbs psi of pressure when filled, depending on the temperature the tank is stored in.
-The gauge that goes to 60 psi is your outgoing gauge and tells you what amount of pressure is being released into the keg. - 2.
-You are now ready to adjust the pressure on the tank.
+The gauge that goes to 60 psi is your outgoing gauge and tells you what amount of pressure is being released into the keg. - 2) You are now ready to adjust the pressure on the tank.
 Open the valve on top of the CO2 tank by turning the valve counter clockwise.
-Now find the large knob in the middle of the regulator body.
+Now find the silver knob in the middle of the regulator body.
 This is called the adjustment knob and is in a loose position for shipment.
 Using your hand, thread in the adjustment knob clockwise until the needle on the low pressure gauge (0-30 psi) begins to read.
-This adjustment is good for now, we will fine tune the pressure later.

-On the top of your keg, near the valves (also called posts or body connects), the words "In" and "Out" are stamped.
-Attach the gray quick connect to the "In" valve for the CO2.
-Attach - the black quick connect to the "Out" valve for the beverage. - After everything is connected, you will need to fine tune your CO2 pressure.
+This adjustment is good for now, we will fine tune the pressure later. - 3) On the rubber top of your keg, near the valves (also called posts or body connects), the words "In" and "Out" are stamped.
+Attach the grey quick connect to the "In" valve for the CO2.
+Attach the black quick connect to the "Out" valve for the beverage. - 4) After everything is connected, you will need to fine tune your CO2 pressure.
 Usually 8-12 lbs psi is considered the norm, but different beers might have different requirements and ultimately your preference will rule.
 You increase the outgoing pressure by turning in the adjustment knob.
-In reverse, by loosening the knob, you decrease the pressure. - To fill your keg with your homebrew you will need to clean and sanitize it first.
+In reverse, by loosening the knob, you decrease the pressure.

+- 5) To fill your keg with your homebrew you will need to clean and sanitize it first.
 A general pre-sanitizing cleaning of the keg can be performed by scrubbing the inside with a scotch brite pad or carboy brush (if you can't reach into the keg).
 Remember that you always must clean before you sanitize.
 Do not use chlorine to sanitize stainless steel as the bleach can pit the stainless steel.
 Star San (CL26), IO Star (CL36), or Sani Clean (CL27) are the recommended sanitizers.
-We also recommend that you remove the valve and lid and sanitize those as well. - 6.
-After filling your keg and reattaching the lid flush the headspace with CO2 by filling with CO2 and releasing the valve on top of the keg lid.
+We also recommend that you remove the valving and lids and sanitize those as well. - 6) After filling your keg and reattaching the lid flush the headspace with CO2 by filling with CO2 and releasing the valve on top of the keg lid.
 Do this 3-5 times to effectively remove the oxygen from the keg.